 - How to Keep Your House Clean and Tidy

 Even if you are using a paper towel to cover your bowls and plates, splatter happens.
 The splatter can be the most difficult part of the microwave to clean.
-Grab a microwave safe bowl and place about a cup of water in it.
-Add some limes, lemons or oranges for a fresh scent.

 Using several tablespoons of white vinegar instead of the water mixture will also clean your microwave.